micromark/micromark-extension-mdxjs-esm/readme.md

 ## Types

 This package is fully typed with [TypeScript][].
-It exports the additional type `Options`.
+It exports the additional type [`Options`][api-options].

 ## Compatibility

-This package is at least compatible with all maintained versions of Node.js.
+Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
-As of now, that is Node.js 12.20+, 14.14+, 16.0+, and 18.0+.
+As of now, that is Node.js 16+.
-It also works in Deno and modern browsers.
+Our projects sometimes work with older versions, but this is not guaranteed.

+These extensions work with `micromark` version 3+.

 ## Security

-This package deals with compiling JavaScript.
+This package is safe.
-If you do not trust the JavaScript, this package does nothing to change that.

 ## Related

-*   [`micromark/micromark-extension-mdxjs`][micromark-extension-mdxjs]
+*   [`micromark-extension-mdxjs`][micromark-extension-mdxjs]
-    — micromark extension to support MDX
+    — support all MDX syntax
-*   [`syntax-tree/mdast-util-mdxjs-esm`][mdast-util-mdxjs-esm]
+*   [`mdast-util-mdxjs-esm`][mdast-util-mdxjs-esm]
-    — mdast utility to support MDX ESM
+    — support MDX ESM in mdast
 *   [`remark-mdx`][remark-mdx]
-    — remark plugin to support MDX syntax
+    — support all MDX syntax in remark

 ## Contribute